Boqian-Ma/boqian-ma.github.io/_pages/about.md

 Right before it was time to select my thesis topic, I took a blockchain software course ([COMP6452](https://www.handbook.unsw.edu.au/undergraduate/courses/2024/COMP6452?year=2024)) that completely changed my outlook on the potential impact of blockchain technology.
 I see blockchain as a tool to democratize global finance participation. -->

-On the side, I manage a high school education publisher [Catch Up With Top Achievers](http://Top-Achievers.com.au "Catch Up With Top Achievers").
+On the side, I managed (2019-2023) a high school education publisher [Catch Up With Top Achievers](http://Top-Achievers.com.au "Catch Up With Top Achievers").
 Our [study guides](https://www.amazon.com.au/s?k=Tree+Niu+Bee+Pty.Ltd&i=digital-text&dc&ref=a9_asc_1 "Study guides") have been consistently ranking first on Amazon under multiple education categories.

 ## Publications